Skip to main content

 Users

-For self hosted, all User entities are ingested from the entire instance.
+For self hosted, all User entities are ingested from the entire instance by default.

 For gitlab.com User entities for users who have direct or inherited membership of the top-level group for the configured group path will be ingested.